How to make the most of your holiday budget.

 Take a look at your budget and see what you can afford.
 Whether you've been saving all year for holiday shopping, or are just starting, the key is sticking to your budget.
 This means not using credit cards unless you have budgeted to pay them off in full when the statement arrives.
 As you budget, you may want to think about next year – and set up a special savings account for holiday shopping.
 With automatic transfers throughout the year, your money can be waiting for you next season.
-TD Bank can get you started with our Holiday Club account.
+TD Bank can get you started with one of our Savings accounts.

 Make a list – and check it twice.

 A list will keep you on track with your budget and help you avoid unnecessary purchases.
 Make a list of everyone you're buying gifts for and assign a dollar amount.
 Does your gift list exceed your budget?
 Go back and revise the dollar amount per person, and consider getting creative (see below).

 Check online, in stores and ads to find the best price for items on your list.
 Hit the after-Thanksgiving sales, and be sure to ask about any price matching or return policy.
 Also take advantage of store's email lists – they often send special sale and coupon info.
 A lot of websites offer free shipping, so send gifts to out of town family and friends directly.

 Thoughtful, unique gifts are always more fun to receive.
 You'd be surprised at how just a little more thought into what each person would really like will save you money.
 You can also look online to see what kind of gifts you could make at home.
 The holidays are really about enjoying each other, so keep in mind that the gift of time may be the best of all.

 Catch up on recent articles: